jasonzhao6/jquery.modal.js/README.md

 # jQuery.modal.js
-This plugin creates a modal with an X while dimming the background.
+This plugin creates a modal dialog and dims the background.

 It has been tested in IE7-9 and weighs less than a kilobyte.